raimon-the-smasher/hello-world/readme.md

 this is written after creation after the creation of the git hub account in the github with the help of w3school gitand github page

+this is being written for git pull showcase